How To Catch White Bass In Rivers? (5 Effective Steps)

 This fish species is at its greatest abundance in the spring and early summer months, when they’re eager to spawn.

-Look for them at the mouths of tributaries during this time, or anywhere that will have suspended life (casts) around it.
+Look for them at the mouths of tributaries during this time, or anywhere that will have suspended life around it.
 They get a little bit scarcer over the winter and are mostly located in deep pools like bays or estuaries.

 How long does the white bass run last?